How to align text in Microsoft Word, Writer, and Google Docs

 - Because the frame has borders, unless you want to keep these borders click the borders tab and click None under Style.

-- Once this has been done, you'll have a frame in the center of your page, which allows you to enter any text you want and have it centered in the middle of your page.
+- Once this is done, you'll have a frame in the center of your page, which allows you to enter any text you want and have it centered in the middle of your page.